25+ Winter Centerpiece Ideas for Cozy Vibes on Your Table

 Anchor your table with a glowing lantern

 Small decorative lanterns can bring instant charm to your winter table.
-Choose ones with soft gold or matte black finishes, then tuck in a few sprigs of greenery, berries, or fairy lights inside.
+Choose warm gold or matte black finishes, then tuck in some greenery or fairy lights.

 Outdoor lanterns often work just as well inside.
 A few pinecones or birch slices nearby help everything look more cohesive.